izuzanak/uclang/README.md

 bash try_uclang.sh
 ```

-It will clone two repositories `cont` and `uclang`, and subsequently compile
+It will clone two repositories `cont` and `uclang`, and then compile container
-container generator and interpreter of uclang.
+generator and interpreter of uclang.

 ### Linux example scripts